JeroenKnoops/fsf2017/README.md

 Comparison with the army knife.
 Don't be afraid of new technologies.
 One tool for everything is not going to work.
 Example with analytics service, kafka stream, bus.
+Frank Lyaruu ([@lyaruu](https://twitter.com/lyaruu) did a great job!

 ### How booking.com serves deep learning model predictions
 Rating: :star: :star: :star: